Fair Wind to Java: Plot

 In 1883, the Boston company that owns the merchant sailing ship Gerrymander gives her captain, Captain Boll, six months to show a profit in the Netherlands East Indies.
 Facing both pirates and a Dutch trade exclusion policy preventing foreigners from carrying goods between ports, Boll looks to make a profit another way.
-On Java, a Indonesian, whose life Boll once saved, tells Boll that native divers salvaged a fortune in diamonds from the sunken ship Pieterzoon.
+On Java, an Indonesian, whose life Boll once saved, tells Boll that native divers salvaged a fortune in diamonds from the sunken ship Pieterzoon.
 He sends Boll to a Chinese junk captain with a captive, the woman Kim Kim, a dancer at the sultan's palace before the Chinese enslaved her; she knows the diamonds' location.

 Boll violates Dutch anti-slavery laws by buying Kim Kim and smuggling her aboard Gerrymander.
 Flint, the ship's first mate, finds out why Boll purchased her and threatens to turn the captain over to the Dutch if not given half the diamonds.

-Posing as the naturalized Dutch citizen "Saint" Ebenezer, actually the pirate Pulo Besar, becomes aware that Kim Kim is aboard Gerrymander.
+Pulo Besar, a notorious pirate posing as the naturalized Dutch citizen "Saint" Ebenezer, becomes aware that Kim Kim is aboard Gerrymander.
 He informs the Dutch authorities, and they search the ship but do not find her (she is hiding on deck inside a half-filled water cask).
 The ship's crew find her there, and Boll insists that they treat her as a passenger.
 Later, he must fight one of the crew to protect her honor.

 Boll constantly questions Kim Kim about the diamonds.
 This angers her until he confides that he hopes one day to own his own ship; she tells him that the diamonds are on the island of the fire god, Vishnu.
 Meanwhile, Flint incites the Gerrymander's crew against Boll, claiming that Kim Kim's presence aboard has made their captain unbalanced.
 When the mutinous crew confronts Boll, he offers them Flint's half of the fortune, if they leave him in command.
 They agree, the mutiny ends, and Flint is imprisoned.
 Gerrymander immediately sets sail in search of Vishnu's island.
 Boll and Kim Kim become romantically involved during the voyage, but she harbors a fear that Vishnu will become angry if Boll attempts to take the diamonds.